 San Jose Coastal Window Treatment Recommendations09/26/2017Curtis Orton Living in a coastal climate like San Jose means that how you plan your home decor will be a little different than homes in other parts of California.
 Coastal homes here have both a unique style, as well as a few factors that other homes may not have – especially when it comes to window coverings in San Jose homes.
-This is what you’re able to do with your window coverings to make a coastal house look its very best.Keep Your Views – And Your PrivacyHouses on the San Jose coast boast some of the best views of any home in California, and even though you’d love to keep them clear 24 hours a day, you should also think about your privacy.
+This is what you’re able to do with your window coverings to make a coastal house look its very best.Keep Your Views – And Your PrivacyHouses on the San Jose coast boast some of the best views of any home in California, and even though you’d love to have your windows clear 24 hours a day, you should also think about your privacy.
 Thin blinds or drapes might be popular in some homes, but they’ll also give outsiders a clear view of your home.Rather, try a more versatile window decor like plantation shutters, which give you tons of flexibility on both your privacy as well as your views.
 The movable louvers offer a wide range of visibility, and the shutter panels themselves can swing fully open or shut, so you can change at different times of the day or just based on your needs.Don’t Let Salty Air Affect Your WindowsLiving on the California coast means you’re no stranger to the salty air from the ocean.
 The ocean air can result in rust on your vehicle, corrosion on metal patio furniture, and mildew on your window treatments and windows.
 For stylish looks that last a lifetime, you want a window covering that won’t retain moisture.
 Your best bet is faux wood, so think about faux wood blinds or faux wood plantation shutters.
-Either window treatment will shrug off moisture, keeping your window free from mold, corrosion, and musty scents.Keep An Open Mind, Keep An Open SpaceThe coastal doesn’t always have to be bad news, however.
-One of the best feelings in San Jose homes is swinging your windows open to let that fresh open air come inside.
-To do that, you want a window treatment that doesn’t swing or flap wildly in the breeze.
-Stay away from sheer drapes or curtains that only hang from a top rod, and depending on how much wind your neighborhood gets, blinds may even be a bad idea.
+Both can shrug off moisture, keeping your window free from mold, corrosion, and musty scents.Keep An Open Mind, Keep An Open SpaceThe coastal doesn’t always have to be bad news, however.
+One of the best experiences of being a San Jose homeowner is swinging your windows open to let that fresh open air come inside.
+To do that, you want a window treatment that won’t swing or flap wildly in the breeze.
+Stay away from sheer drapes or curtains that only hang from a top rod, and depending on how much wind your neighborhood gets, blinds might be something to skip as well.
 Rather, look for a window treatment that’s more secure, such as shutters.
-Also keep in mind how your home style could change over time.
+It’s also a good idea to think about how your home style could change over time.
 San Jose home fashion trends can shift fairly often, and choosing a stylistically versatile window covering can help you keep up with trends.
 Some window treatments that will adapt with the times better than others include:Solid white interior shuttersNeutral tone roller shadesFaux wood blinds in solid or wood colorsGet More Help For Your Coastal HomeFor more help preventing damage from salty ocean air, staying fashion-forward, or preserving your beautiful San Jose coast views, we can help.
-Get in touch by calling 408-831-3373 or fill out the free consultation request form below.
+Get in touch by calling 916-542-1305 or fill out the free consultation request form below.
 Get started on making your home even more breathtaking than the views outside.